Dodo0000/siya/README.md

-# alms
-ALMS - ALMS Library Management System is a complete django based library management system
+# YALMS - Yet Another Library Management System

+A complete Library Management System

+## In progress
+### will add docs when complete

+This is a test change